-Basically all the major CPT certifications are now accredited and there really is no reason not to go with one from these organizations (listed in alphabetical order):
+Basically all the major CPT certifications are now accredited and there really is no reason not to go with one from any of these organizations:

 Have the energetic and motivational spirit to lead an aerobics class or group fitness activities?
 If you do, then you have a few good options to choose from.
 While ACE is usually synonymous with this particular field of fitness, ACSM, NASM and NETA also offer group fitness-related certs.
 You should also know the only ones currently accredited by the NCCA are from ACE and NETA.

 NASM’s offering, Group Personal Trainer (GPT), is not exactly a full-on group instructor cert in the traditional sense.
 Instead of preparing you to lead a studio full of participants, it blurs the line between personal and group training, basically qualifying you to provide personalized instruction to small groups of around 5 people.

 For those of you leaning more towards the clinical side of exercise science, ACSM is the obvious choice for many.
 Their Health Fitness Specialist (HFS) certification qualifies you to work with people that have stable, medically-controlled health conditions and otherwise healthy adults.
 It’s basically for those wanting to take on an advanced personal trainer role by working with clientele that may have minor to moderate health considerations.